strangerattractor/Soundvision_PUBLIC/README.md

 This will recursive clone all submodules from the github.

-## PdBackend

-The unity project contains a pd binary under StreamingAssets folder PdBackend.cs monobehaviour automatically launches the Pd process when the game is started.
-To use this Features PdBackend should exist in the scene.
+## Running Pd and Unity Editor / Build
+The unity project contains an Pd analyzer patch under Soundvision/UnityProject/Assets/StreamingAssets/pd/patch/analyzer.pd always start the analyzer patch before running anything in the editor or as a build.

 ## shmem
 The Unity project access the Arrays in Pd patch via shmem (Shmem) object

 ## Nuget package
 Some advanced feature such as Kinect Azure requires extra nuget package, using Unity NuGet.

 https://github.com/xoofx/UnityNuGet

-## Running Pd and Unity Editor / Build

-open Soundvision/UnityProject/Assets/StreamingAssets/pd/patch/analyzer.pd  ___ it will be activated by the build or the editor if a scene is run.

 To add a registry, edit SoundVision/UnityProject/Packages/manifest.json